 About the Plays:

-Willful Acts is an expanded and updated collection of Margaret Hollingsworth's best known and most popular plays.
-The collection contains two full-length plays: Ever Loving (Chalmers and Dora Mavor Moore Award winner) and War Babies (Governor General's Award finalist), and three shorter plays: The Apple in the Eye, Diving and Islands.
+Willful Acts is an expanded and updated collection of the best known and most popular full-length and one-act plays by Margaret Hollingsworth.
+The collection contains two full-length plays: Ever Loving (Chalmers and Dora Mavor Moore Award winner) and War Babies (Governor General's Award finalist), and three one-act plays: The Apple in the Eye, Diving and Islands.

-Ever Loving follows the lives of three war brides, immigrants after World War II, from 1938 to 1970.
+Ever Loving follows the lives of a trio of war brides – English, Scottish, Italian – displaced by World War II and lured to these shores from 1938 to 1970 variously by adventure, romance, ambition.
 Margaret Hollingsworth simultaneously presents these women in Halifax, Hamilton and a farm in Alberta.
-(Cast: 3 female, 3 male)
+(Premiered in 1980 at the Belfry Theatre in Victoria; Cast: 3 women, 3 men)

-War Babies is a play that centers around a play.
-Written by Esme, pregnant at the age of 42, this inner play explores her relationship with Colin, a war correspondent.
-Esme creates a fiction; the worst possible outcome of their relationship.
-(Cast: 3 female, 4 male)
+War Babies is a play about a couple awaiting the birth of their first child that centers around a play by Esme.
+Pregnant at the age of 42, this inner play by Esme explores her relationship with Colin, a war correspondent for a major Canadian newspaper.
+Esme spins an increasingly elaborate fiction; the worst possible outcome of their relationship.
+(Premiered in 1984 at the Belfry Theatre in Victoria; Cast: 3 women, 4 men)

-The two shortest, The Apple in the Eye (Cast: 1 female, 2 male) and Diving (Cast: 1 female), again explore the realm of mental withdrawal.
+The two shortest, The Apple in the Eye (Premiered in 1994 at UBC Womens' Writers Conference; Cast: 1 woman, 2 men) and Diving (Premiered in 1983 at New Play Centre in Vancouver; Cast: 1 woman), again explore the realm of mental withdrawal.
 The heroines of both plays pull back from the unpleasantness of reality and explore the landscapes within their own minds.

-In Islands, Muriel has retreated to a West Coast island to be alone, only to be visited, first by her mother and then by Alli, an ex-lover.
+Islands was among the first plays to put lesbian characters front and centre on the Canadian stage.
+Muriel has retreated to one of the Gulf Islands on BC's west coast to be alone, only to be visited on the farm, first by her mother Rose and then by Alli (Allicia), an ex-lover.
 Alli herself has retreated into the safety of insanity from which she can freely express everything without inhibition.
+Rose is a widow about to remarry.
+She still has hopes her daughter will increase her acreage by finding a man.
 The combination of the three is explosive.
-(Cast: 3 female)
+(Premiered in 1983 at Waterfront Theatre in Vancouver; Cast: 3 women)

 What people say: